exonum/exonum-doc/src/home/glossary.md

 used together with some form of timestamping to provide [non-repudiation][wiki:non-rep].

 !!! note
-    In a generic distributed ledgers, the audit trail may be dispersed across the system participants.
+    In a generic distributed ledger, the audit trail may be dispersed across the system participants.
 Thus, it may be difficult to argue about consistency of the whole system.

-[Blockchains](#blockchain) are a particular kind of distributed ledgers with focus on auditability and accountability of the system maintainers.
+[Blockchains](#blockchain) are a particular kind of distributed ledgers with focus on auditability and accountability of the [system maintainers](#maintainer).

 ## Full Node